karan-7058/Store-Rating-App/README.md

 ## Technologies Used
 (right now i dont have knowledge about React , thats why i used ejs templates for dynamic page rendering and use some bootstrap classes for styling )

-Node.js
+- Node.js
- Express.js
+-Express.js
- MongoDB with Mongoose
+- MongoDB with Mongoose
+- javascript
- EJS Templates
+- EJS Templates
-Bootstrap for styling
+-Bootstrap for styling

 # Features